By Laia Cardona, on 27 July 2022

 Search Engines Understand Users Better

-To help users find the information they are looking for on our website and to help search engines index us correctly, the solution is to use a topic cluster model: choose the topics for which you want to position, create content based on keywords related to the topic and link them together.
+To help users find the information they are looking for on our website and to help search engines index us correctly, the solution is to use a topic cluster model.
+Choose the topics which you want to position for, create content based on keywords related to the topics and link them together.
 This structure is based on 3 key components: pillar pages, clusters, and links.

 Image Source: HubSpot

-A pillar page is long-form piece of content that is used to give a broad explanation of a certain topic, allowing other sub-topic, or cluster topics, to connect back to it.
-Pillar pages cover all the main aspects of the topic on a single page in a summarized way, giving the opportunity to create more detailed blog or cluster content articles for each of the topics and link them to and from the main page (pillar page).
+A pillar page is long-form piece of content that is used to give a broad explanation of a certain topic, allowing other sub-topics, or topic clusters, to connect back to it.
+Pillar pages briefly cover all the main aspects of the topic on a single page.
+You can then create more detailed blog posts or articles that delve into more specific topics and link them to the pillar page.

-In other words, pillar pages talk about a topic in a general way and the cluster content covers related topics more in depth.
-For example, you could write a pillar page about content marketing and a cluster content about blogs.
+Pillar pages talk about a topic in a general way and the cluster content covers related topics more in-depth.
+For example, you could write a pillar page about content marketing and a cluster of content about blogs.
 You could even go a step further and create secondary clusters, for example, an article about guest blogging or another one about choosing the best images for your blog.